10darts/documentation/reference/api/notifications.rst

     :<json string tags_content_type: the tag filter can apply to a “device” or a “persona” – user.
 By default it’ll apply to a device.
     :<json string client_data: text chain with the ``client_data`` values of the users targeted in the notification separated by commas.
     :<json bool use_in_badge: defines if the notification should be used to calculate the badge.
+    :<json string schedule_for: the date and time when the notification should be send, in ISO 8601 format

     .. warning::

         When the ``attachment`` field is included the request should go in *multipart* format.